Making a controlled goods agreement

 If the bailiff tries to come into your home

-They aren’t allowed to break down your door - if you don’t let them in they’ll normally have to come back again with a locksmith.
+Even if the bailiff is allowed to use reasonable force, they aren’t allowed to break down your door.
+If you don’t let them in they’ll normally have to come back again with a locksmith.
 The locksmith will let them in by unlocking your door.

 It’s unlikely they’ll do this - it’s still worth trying to make a new offer to pay the debt with the bailiff’s company.